pvm-shell/PVM/README.md

 `pvm` is a Python version manager designed to be installed per-user and used per-shell.

-It focuses on Python versions, Python executables, `pip`, virtual environments, and per-project Python selection through `.pvmrc` files.
+It focuses on Python versions, executables, `pip`, virtual environments, and project-based version control via `.pvmrc`.

-`pvm` works on POSIX-compliant shells across Linux, macOS, and Windows WSL.
+Works across Linux, macOS, and Windows using WSL.

 ---